These easy, gluten free chocolate Quinoa Cookies are soft, chewy and loaded with chocolate! A healthy dessert that even picky eaters will love!

 I know what you’re thinking.

-“First there was quinoa protein muffins, then there was quinoa energy bars and now you be tellin’ me to throw quinoa in my COOKIES?
+“First there were high protein muffins with quinoa, then there was quinoa energy bars and then you even told me to make a sweet quinoa breakfast bake and now you be tellin’ me to throw quinoa in my COOKIES?
 And that it’s actually really delicious and not weird tasting AT ALL?”

 Um.
 Yes.
 That is exactly what I am telling you.
 Which is why they’re called quinoa cookies.